EvoHull/Tapirs/docs/Setting-up-Tapirs/installation.md

 !!! note
-    These documents assume a unix system like OSX or Linux, but should be applicable to all systems
+    These documents assume a unix system like OSX or Linux, on MS Windows it may be best to work in a Linux Virtual Machine

 Although you can install and run Tapirs without too many steps you will need some very basic knowledge of the command line.
 A basic knowledge of Snakemake will help you to modify and configure Tapirs.
 Snakemake is a relatively easy workflow manager, but we recommend that you familiarise yourself with it, perhaps carry out the [tutorial](https://snakemake.readthedocs.io/en/stable/tutorial/tutorial.html).